Last Updated on

 Knowing your overall Aerobic Power ability is important because it’s a measurement of your maximum power output over long periods of time — such as a round or five rounds.
-It’s also impacts short periods too consisting of repetitive explosive activities.
+It also impacts short periods too consisting of repetitive explosive activities.

-Maximum rate of power produced through the anaerobic metabolic process.
+The maximum rate of power produced by the anaerobic metabolic process.
 That is, how much power you can produce from the chemical reactions in your body that don’t require oxygen.
 This is important for short explosive activities that while very high in power can only be maintained for a limited time before fatigue sets in.
 Anaerobic Power can be derived from two different metabolic reactions (two different energy systems) which is the ATC-PC system or alactic system and the Glycolytic system or lactic system (diagram on the left).

 When looking at HOW energy is produced, we can break the energy production into three separate systems:

 - Anaerobic Alactic System (Anaerobic Power)

 These systems are not discrete systems but fully interacting systems that complement each other with the end goal of supplying enough energy to meet the body’s changing energy demands.

 Over the next three articles, we will break down these three systems and show you how to specifically target them through training to improve their efficiently and dramatically ramp up every aspect of your conditioning — from your endurance and recovery to your ability to sustain explosive power for longer durations.

 Why do we break energy production into these three systems?